vriitkgp/vriitkgp.github.io/README.md

 # vriitkgp.github.io
-This is the repository for the website codes of VR , IITKGP.
+This is the repository for the website codes of Team VR , IITKGP.